 Copenhagen Sakura festival program

+The Copenhagen Sakura Festival is well known for featuring many Japanese cultural performances.
 Every year, you will experience both traditional and modern Japanese culture through the performances on stage, amidst the blossoming Sakura trees.

 Program explanation

 For those who are already interested or invested in Japanese culture, most of the performances might make sense, but for those who are new to Japanese culture, you might want a bit more information.
+Here is a short overview of the different performances and what they are all about:

 - Wadaiko – A high powered drum show featuring the Japanese Taiko drums.